 The top players understand that winning at euchre requires a team effort.
 Trusting your partner to bid the hand correctly and having the ability to understand why they called or passed is an important euchre skill.
-Every card that is played should done with the intention of giving your partner information.
+Every card played should be done with the intention of giving your partner information.
 This is one of the primary reason teams that work well together are so hard to beat.

 Let's assume the score is 9 to 7, with the North/South team in the lead.
 The dealer is in the West position and has turned up a jack.
 Their team has 7 points.
 Your partner in the North seat passes, as does east.
 You, sitting in the South seat, now know that because they passed, your partner has a sure trick in their hand; in some cases, it may be the left protected or possibly a protected ace.
 With this information and seeing what cards are in your hand, you realize there is a high probability your team can score a point and win the game.

 Any time you are dealing and turn down a jack, you are telling your partner you are void in that suit.
-Conversely, if you hold at least one card of the same suit you should pick up the jack.
+Conversely, if you hold at least one card of the same suit you would pick up the jack.

 * When your partner throws off a suit on your lead he is asking you to lead back that suit.

 * When your partner, as the dealer, turns down a jack he is most likely void in that suit.

 * If the opponents lead an ace and your partner, as the dealer, follows suit, he is most likely void in the remaining green suit.